NGSEP/NGSEPcore/README.txt

 	-maxPCTOverlapCNVs INT	: Maximum percentage of overlap of a new CNV with an input CNV to include it in the output
 				  Default: 100 (No filter)
+	-runRP			: Turns on read pair plus split-read analysis (RP+SR) to identify large indels and
+				  inversions.
-	-maxLenDeletion INT	: Maximum length of deletions that the read-pair analysis can identify.
+	-maxLenDeletion INT	: Maximum length of deletions that the RP analysis can identify.
 Default: 1000000
 	-sizeSRSeed INT		: Size of the seed to look for split-read alignments.
 Default: 8
 	-ignoreProperPairFlag	: With this option, the proper pair flag will